mizou1255/wp-issue-tracker/readme.txt

 * **Ticket Management**: Easily create, update, and manage support tickets with titles, descriptions, and priority levels.
 * **Priority Levels**: Set customizable ticket priorities (e.g., Low, Medium, High).
 * **User Access Control**: Manage permissions for different user roles.
-* **File Attachments** 📎: Allow file uploads for each ticket, stored securely in a custom upload directory.
 * **Email Notifications** 📧: Send customizable notifications to admins and users when tickets are created or updated.
 * **Comment System** 💬: Facilitate ticket discussions through a built-in commenting system.
-* **Customizable Statuses** 🔄: Track ticket statuses such as "New," "In Progress," "Resolved," etc.

 == Installation ==